rails/rails/guides/source/getting_started.md

 TIP: If you are using Windows, you have to pass the scripts under the `bin` folder directly to the Ruby interpreter e.g. `ruby bin\rails server`.

-TIP: JavaScript asset compression requires you have a JavaScript runtime available on your system, in the absence of a runtime you will see an `execjs` error during asset compression.
-Usually macOS and Windows come with a JavaScript runtime installed.
-`therubyrhino` is the recommended runtime for JRuby users and is added by default to the `Gemfile` in apps generated under JRuby.
-You can investigate all the supported runtimes at [ExecJS](https://github.com/rails/execjs#readme).

 This will start up Puma, a web server distributed with Rails by default.
 To see your application in action, open a browser window and navigate to